Diseases & Conditions

 - Have swelling at the injury site

-The type of treatment your doctor recommends will depend on several factors, such as the severity of your injury, your age, general health, and activity level.
+The type of treatment your doctor recommends will depend on several factors, such as the severity of your injury, and your age, general health, and activity level.

 Many knee injuries can be treated with simple measures, such as: